Octagon-simon/octaValidate-PHP/README.md

 - stripTags: <code>Boolean</code>

   Just like PHP's inbuilt `stripTags` function, this option loops through the POST Array and removes anything enclosed within a tag.
-Default value is `true`.
+Default value is `false`.

 - strictMode: <code>Boolean</code>

   This option removes extra white space from the start and at the end of a form input and also prevents the user from providing reserved keywords as values.
-Default value is **true**.
+Default value is `false`.
 - strictWords: <code>Array</code>

    This option alows you to provide words that users are not supposed to submit.
 For eg ["null", "error", "false"].
-In order to use this option, you must set **strictMode** to **true**.
+In order to use this option, you must set `strictMode` to `true`.

 To use any of these options, provide it as an array and pass it as the second argument when creating an instance of octaValidate.